Mr. Socrates

-Mr. Socrates (Korean: 미스터 소크라테스) is a 2005 Korean crime film.
+Mr. Socrates (Korean: 미스터 소크라테스) is a 2005 South Korean crime film.

 Plot

 Asking for money to his father imprisoned in jail, threatening a friend who became a murderer by mistake, stealing money from his friends...
 Ku Dong-hyuk (Kim Rae-won) is the worst scumbag you can ever imagine.
 Living a low-life like a street dog, one day, Dong-hyuk gets kidnapped by a mysterious gang.
 Being captured out of no reason, the gang trains Dong-hyuk in a secret and inhumane way repeatedly.
 Dong-hyuk tries to escape but fails, which makes the training more harsh and cruel than before.
 After finishing all the training, the gang orders Dong-hyuk to become a police detective as their secret connection.